stuson/dragon-heist-mad-mage-notes/Character Notes/Non-Player Characters/Floon Blagmaar.md

+Tags: #character/npc

+---

 # Floon Blagmaar

+- The missing person Volo asked us to serch for
 - Handsome male
 - Mid 30s
 - Wavy red hair
 - Not the brightest